rockettheme/docs/Docs/joomla/basic/menu_manager.md

     4. **End Level** This indicates which menu level you would like the module to stop rendering after.
 [63%, 17%]
     5. **Show Sub-menu Items** This indicates if you want the full menu, including sub-menus, to appear in the module.
 [72%, 17%]

 The **Options** tab gives you access to basic and advanced options you can use to further customize how your menu module appears to visitors.
-This tab may be propogated with different options depending on if you go with the default menu module or an extension.
+This tab may be propagated with different options depending on if you go with the default menu module or an extension.
 For the purposes of this tutorial, the images you see here are generated with the default menu options.

 The **Select Menu** option gives you the ability to assign a specific menu to the module.